Thanakorn-AI/FinForge_AI_submission/README.md

 ## Overview

-FinForge AI is a complete end-to-end system that transforms complex Thai financial PDF documents into interactive Excel reports and visualizations using multi-stage AI processing.
+FinForge AI is a complete end-to-end system that transforms complex financial PDF documents into interactive Excel reports and visualizations using multi-stage AI processing.
 The system combines LandingAI's Advanced Document Extraction (ADE) with Claude's Agent SDK to provide an intelligent, conversational interface for financial analysis.

 **Demo Video**: [Link to your demo video]